Running at the ring: Mary, Queen of Scots

-In December 1561, René, Marquis of Elbeuf, with John Stewart, Commendator of Coldingham, Robert Stewart, 1st Earl of Orkney, and others, performed in a tournament on the sands of Leith, probably to celebrate the birthday of Mary, Queen of Scots.
-There was running at the ring, with two teams of six men, one team dressed as women, the other as exotic foreigners in strange masquing garments.
-Mary offered a diamond ring as a prize to runners in March 1566.
+In December 1561, René II de Lorraine, Marquis d'Elbeuf, with John Stewart, Commendator of Coldingham, Robert Stewart, 1st Earl of Orkney, and others, performed in tournaments on the sands of Leith, probably to celebrate the birthday of Mary, Queen of Scots.
+There was running at the ring, with two teams of six men including the French diplomat Paul de Foix, one team dressed as women, the other as exotic foreigners in strange masquing garments.
+The events, attended by the diplomats Thomas Randolph, were perhaps the first ring tournaments as equestrian masques in Scotland.
+Randolph wrote of his conversation with Paul de Foix about the first event:we sett in talke of the pastymes that was Sunday before, where he, Lord Robert, Lord John and others rane at the ringe, 6 against 6, dysguised and appareled th'one half lyke women, and th'other lyke strayngers, in straynge maskinge garmentes.
+The Marquis that day did verie well, but the women whose part the Lord Roberte dyd sustayne wane the rynge.
+The Queen herself behylde it and as many others as lyste.